 At Jazz Services Chris Hodgkins set up the Online Music Business Resource with Debbie Dickinson of City University.
 Jazz Services has now restructured and changed its name to Jazz UK and the website is at: https://jazzuk.org.uk/

-Three new additions are the Guide To Marketing Your Band and Funding Tips which have just been revised September 2017 and a new publication the Guide To Music Organisations– Including Copyright, royalties and IRCSs which are available below as free downloads
+Three revised and two new additions to the Online Music Business Resource are the; Guide To Marketing Your Band, Funding Tips and the Guide To Getting Your Music On The Radio which have just been revised in September 2017 and three new publications Where do you want to be – a business planning manual for jazz music students and musicians, the Guide To Music Organisations– Including Copyright, royalties and IRCSs and A Quick Guide to Contracts for Jazz Musicians which are available below as free downloads

 Online Music Business Resource Archives